silver22012/do_you_know_me_app/README.md

 ## 🌸 Features
 - 🎀 Cute aesthetic (soft pink & friendly design)
 - ⏳ Visual timer for each question
-- 🎉 Special ending screen if you score 10/10
+- 🎉 Special ending screen if you choose everything right

 ---